gchq/stroom-docs/content/en/docs/style-guide/_index.md

 # This section is the hugo front matter containing the meta data for the page
 # See https://gohugo.io/content-management/front-matter/

-# The top of page title
+# The top of page title.
+# Each word capitalised.
 title: "Style Guide (DRAFT)"

 # The link title in the left menu.
 Often the same as the title but if the title
 # is long then it is better to shorten/abbreviate the link title
+# Each word capitalised.
 linkTitle: "Style Guide (DRAFT)"

 # Priority in the main (top) menu bar, lower numbers to left